PCC

 Due to their diverse properties, polyurethanes have gained the reputation of a unique group of polymers that are used in such areas of life and the economy as transport, construction, the furniture industry and mining.

-Polyurethanes are present in seats at airports, in aeroplanes, trains, buses and bicycles.
-In addition, products such as multi-coloured sponges for bathing or washing dishes, and foams for sealing windows and doors, are also made of polyurethanes.
+Polyurethanes are present in seating found at airports, in aeroplanes, trains, buses and bicycles.
+In addition, products such as multi-coloured bath and dishwashing sponges, as well as foams for sealing windows and doors, are also made from polyurethanes.

 PUR substances as thermal insulation materials